trms/nml/doc/nml-cmsgpack.md

 ---

 ###4.11 nml.recv
+This is not a message API, but it will need to be modified to support the Message userdata.
 Receives a message coming from an SP socket and pushes it to lua as a string buffer.

      local msg_ud = nml.recv(socket, flags)